mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/reference/command-line-interface/konvoy-config/konvoy-config-images/konvoy-config-images-save/index.md

 ### Synopsis

-Save all docker images, used during the installation, as tars.
+Save all docker images used during the installation as tars

 ```
 konvoy config images save [flags]